Jbuckley3/Project-1/README.md

 -to be able to start a new game, so that I can play again without having to refresh the entire page.

--to have different difficulty levels (easy, medium, hard), so that I can choose a challenge that suits my skill level.
+-to have different difficulty levels (easy, medium, hard).

 -to see a timer that tracks the duration of my current game, so that I can challenge myself to improve my speed.

--the game to provide feedback or animation when I win or lose, so that I can easily recognize the game outcome.
+-the game to provide feedback or animation when I win or lose.

 Wireframe:
 ![IMG_1038](https://github.com/Jbuckley3/Project-1/assets/121533653/3e419acb-c3ec-499f-8c3e-b3b032f7cb0a)